nephio-experimental/tko/USAGE.md

     scripts/tko-vagrant about

-Finally, if you've installed on a local Kubernetes Kind cluster then make sure you have `tko` built on the host (via `scripts/build`) you can access the API server's exposed
+Finally, if you've installed on a local Kubernetes Kind cluster then make sure you have `tko` built on the host (via `scripts/build`) and then you can access the API server's exposed port:
-port:

     scripts/tko-kind about

-Use the CLI access that works for you for the rest of this guide.
+Use the CLI access that works for your installation for the rest of this guide.

 ### TUI dashboard